James Baldwin tended to write controversial novels, and Giovanni's Room was definitely controversial when it was published in 1956.

 But what's interesting is that David would give the exact same answer.
 David is so ashamed of his sexuality that he can't even admit that he is ashamed.
 He goes to Paris, claiming that he is searching for himself, when in reality he is fleeing from himself.
 In his case, the result is tragedy because the lies that he tells to himself inevitably become lies that he tells to other people.

 As one reads Giovanni's Room, it's hard not to recognize something of David in oneself.
-William Faulkner once said, "We have to start teaching ourselves not to be afraid" (source).
+William Faulkner is rumored to have said, "We have to start teaching ourselves not to be afraid."
 You might think of the message of Giovanni's Room in similar terms.
 Perhaps the message is less dramatic, but it is also subtler and more personal and more poignant: "We have to start teaching ourselves not to be ashamed."